cyber2200/Hanuman/README.md

 Now, this is a code generator so we have to chnage the owner of the files to our web server user, in my case:

 * sudo chown -R www-data ./*

+Now you should be ready to use Hanuman:

+* Browse the new module, for instance: http://raspi1/hanumanTests/hanumanTest1/public/Hanuman/